mcpimentel/react_mnist_classifier/README.md

 Here, we are using the `gh-pages` node module for deploying the app on github.

-## Available scripts for working the app
+## Main scripts for working the app

-In the project directory, you can run:
+Checkout the code, and in the project directory, you can run:

 ### `npm start`